 How could anyone refute that climate change is happening?
 What evidence is there?
 Surely it's unambiguous?
 In the aftermath of ClimateGate, and amid all the shouting and slammed doors in Copenhagen, it's difficult to be clear about the key scientific arguments.
 Confused and curious, I investigated the main statements made by climate sceptics and sought out the counter-views, as presented by climate research scientists at RealClimate.org and SkepticalScience.com.

 Information is Beautiful: When Sea Levels Attack.
 Another day, another set of bewildering climate figures.

 Today, key climate scientists withdrew their predictions.
+Of a metre sea-level rise by 2100.
 Carbon emissions in every local authority in the UK.
 See what they are where you live.
 The government has published carbon emisisons at a detailed level across the UK.